 Belize City is an interesting place to visit in Central America.
-It is also the largest city of the country, but not the capital.
-(Belize’s capital is Belmopan)
+It is also the largest city of the country, but not the capital. (the capital is Belmopan).

 All sorts of tourists from all over the world of every budget and interest are blending in to the already very interesting mix of population, cultures and lifestyles.

 The harbor is a busy picturesque place with a lot of things to see.
-However, for many, it is the main and only destination.
+However, for many, this is just a transit point.
+Sailboats and marina in Belize City harbor, ready to bring tourists to the Caribbean sea and surrounding islands.
+I got inspired and added a painterly look to my travel photograph.

 Hundreds of boats, of all kinds and sizes are carrying merchandise and people through the three canals.They connect the core of the city to the sea and further on to the islands.